Old Bakery Cottage

 Stunning National Trust coastland stretches in all directions and the famous beaches of Woolacombe bay are within walking distance or short hop by car.
 Pony-trekking, surfing and golf facilities are available locally.
 Just a 10 minute walk from the cottage is Grunta Beach, great for rock pooling and sheltered bathing and just through the village on the way to the lighthouse is the coastal footpath down to Rockham Beach with the remains of a ship wreck still to be found.
 Three great pubs serving locally produced food, a Fish & Chips, Deli, two tea rooms, Post Office, village store, church and gift shop are all in the village just minutes from the cottage.

 This characterful cottage has the bedrooms on the ground floor and living area upstairs to take full advantage of the views to the rolling hills to the left or the sea in front.
-There are 2 double bedrooms (one with en-suite w/c & shower) - 1 room with 3ft bunks - Utility/drying room with washing machine – newly fitted bathroom - Open plan room with kitchen with cooker, fridge/freezer, microwave, slim-line dishwasher etc - through to large living/dining room with gas-flame fire, TV/DVD/video and CD/cassette player.
-This cottage also has Wi-Fi.
+There are 2 double bedrooms (one with en-suite w/c & shower) - 1 room with 3ft bunks - Utility/drying room with washing machine – newly fitted bathroom - Open plan room with kitchen with cooker, fridge/freezer, microwave, slim-line dishwasher etc - through to large living/dining room with gas-flame fire, TV/DVD/video and Bluetooth speaker/charging dock.
+This cottage also has unlimited free Wi-Fi.